Azure Stream Analytics solution patterns

 Use SQL for dashboard

-The Power BI dashboard offers low latency, but it cannot be used to produce full fledged Power BI reports.
+The Power BI dashboard offers low latency, but you can't use it to produce full fledged Power BI reports.
 A common reporting pattern is to output your data to SQL Database first.
 Then use Power BI's SQL connector to query SQL for the latest data.

-Using SQL Database gives you more flexibility but at the expense of a slightly higher latency.
+When you use SQL Database, it gives you more flexibility but at the expense of a slightly higher latency.
 This solution is optimal for jobs with latency requirements greater than one second.
-With this method, you can maximize Power BI capabilities to further slice and dice the data for reports, and much more visualization options.
+When you use this method, you can maximize Power BI capabilities to further slice and dice the data for reports, and much more visualization options.
 You also gain the flexibility of using other dashboard solutions, such as Tableau.

-SQL is not a high throughput data store.
+SQL isn't a high throughput data store.
 The maximum throughput to SQL Database from Azure Stream Analytics is currently around 24 MB/s.
 If the event sources in your solution produce data at a higher rate, you need to use processing logic in Stream Analytics to reduce the output rate to SQL.
-Techniques such as filtering, windowed aggregates, pattern matching with temporal joins, and analytic functions can be used.
-The output rate to SQL can be further optimized using techniques described in Azure Stream Analytics output to Azure SQL Database.
+You can use techniques such as filtering, windowed aggregates, pattern matching with temporal joins, and analytic functions.
+You can optimize the output rate to SQL using techniques described in Azure Stream Analytics output to Azure SQL Database.

 Incorporate real-time insights into your application with event messaging

 The second most popular use of Stream Analytics is to generate real-time alerts.
 In this solution pattern, business logic in Stream Analytics can be used to detect temporal and spatial patterns or anomalies, then produce alerting signals.
-However, unlike the dashboard solution where Stream Analytics uses Power BI as a preferred endpoint, a number of intermediate data sinks can be used.
+However, unlike the dashboard solution where Stream Analytics uses Power BI as a preferred endpoint, you can use other intermediate data sinks.
 These sinks include Event Hubs, Service Bus, and Azure Functions.
 You, as the application builder, need to decide which data sink works best for your scenario.

-Downstream event consumer logic must be implemented to generate alerts in your existing business workflow.
+You need to implement the downstream event consumer logic to generate alerts in your existing business workflow.
 Because you can implement custom logic in Azure Functions, Azure Functions is the fastest way you can perform this integration.
-A tutorial for using Azure Function as the output for a Stream Analytics job can be found in Run Azure Functions from Azure Stream Analytics jobs.
+For a tutorial on using Azure Function as the output for a Stream Analytics job, see Run Azure Functions from Azure Stream Analytics jobs.
 Azure Functions also supports various types of notifications including text and email.
-Logic App may also be used for such integration, with Event Hubs between Stream Analytics and Logic App.
+You can also use Logic Apps for such integration, with Event Hubs between Stream Analytics and Logic Apps.

-Event Hubs, on the other hand, offers the most flexible integration point.
+Azure Event Hubs service, on the other hand, offers the most flexible integration point.
 Many other services, like Azure Data Explorer and Time Series Insights can consume events from Event Hubs.
 Services can be connected directly to the Event Hubs sink from Azure Stream Analytics to complete the solution.
 Event Hubs is also the highest throughput messaging broker available on Azure for such integration scenarios.

 Dynamic applications and websites

 You can create custom real-time visualizations, such as dashboard or map visualization, using Azure Stream Analytics and Azure SignalR Service.
-Using SignalR, web clients can be updated and show dynamic content in real-time.
+When you use SignalR, web clients can be updated and show dynamic content in real-time.

 Incorporate real-time insights into your application through data stores